dfkaye/dfkaye-blog/content/posts/custom-attributes-are-fast-good-and-cheap.md

 But utility-first CSS has nothing to do with communicating state, and everything to do with re-usable composition of rules.

-Of course, the industry habit has been to create three classes for re-use, them combine them, e.g., as a `signin.main.button` selector, to specify one-off styles when all three are present in a unique situation – to override inherited specificity.
+Of course, the industry habit has been to create three classes for re-use, them combine them, e.g., as a `.signin.main.button` selector, to specify one-off styles when all three are present in a unique situation – to override inherited specificity.

 ## Classes are the wrong “abstraction”.